croquet/croquet/historic/sdk/tutorials/0_2_writing_a_croquet_app.md

 ## Advanced Topic: Creating Your Own Main Loop

-If you want more control over your main loop, you can leave out the `step: "auto"` directive and write a main loop yourself.
+If you want more control over your main loop, you can pass out the `step: "manual"` directive and write a main loop yourself.
 For example:

 ```
-const session = await Croquet.startSession("hello", MyModel, MyView);
+const session = await Croquet.startSession("hello", MyModel, MyView, {step: "manual"});
 window.requestAnimationFrame(frame);

 function frame(now) {